BA(Qld), MSocSc(Qld), PhD

 Academia.edu Profile https://csu-au.academia.edu/AssociateProfessorPatrickWalsh

-Prof Walsh is currently a senior researcher at the Australian Graduate School of Policing and Security (AGSPS).
-He is co-theme leader (emerging threats) for the $140 million government and private sector funded Cooperative Research Centre Cyber Security.
-He is also Chief Investigator on an ARC Discovery grant ($277, 551) Intelligence and National Security Ethics, Efficacy and Accountability with Professor Seamus Miller (CSU) and ANU.
+Professor Walsh is currently a senior researcher at the Australian Graduate School of Policing and Security (AGSPS).
+He has been a CI on several research grants including the $40 government and private sector funded Cooperative Research Centre Cyber Security and ARC Discovery grant ($277, 551) Intelligence and National Security Ethics, Efficacy and Accountability with Professor Seamus Miller (CSU) and ANU.

 P. Walsh (co-theme leader emerging threats) CRC Cyber Security ($140 million).
 This is a multi-university research centre that includes CSU.